sergiolepore/Cation/README.md

  * @param {Object} options   The register options
  */
 function GhostProvider(container, id, resource, options) {
-  // All ResourceProviders are created with there args, always. this.container = container this.id        = id
+  // All ResourceProviders are created with these args, always. this.container = container this.id        = id
   this.resource  = resource